Efficient Inference for Large Language Model-based Generative Recommendation: AtSpeed

 In addition to the strengthened alignment for the strict top-$K$ verification, we further consider verification relaxation to reduce the trivial LLM calls.
 From the angle of verification, we introduce a relaxed sampling verification strategy based on the sequence generation probability to improve the acceptance rate of draft sequences.
 This verification strategy ensures that sequences falling outside the target's top-$K$ predictions can still be accepted with a certain probability, while preserving the output distribution closely aligned with that of the target LLM to maintain the recommendation accuracy to some extent.
 Under this relaxed sampling verification strategy, we propose AtSpeed-R for top-$K$ alignment accordingly.

 \textbf{Relaxed Sampling Verification}.
 We design the verification strategy for each beam search step $j\in\{1,\dots,\gamma\}$ as follows.
-Given the drafted results $\mathcal{Y}_q \sim q$\footnote{The drafted sequences are sampled from the sequence distribution $q_j$, and superscript $j$ is omitted for clarity.}, for each $\bm{y}\in \mathcal{Y}_q$, we accept $\bm{y}$ if ${p}(\bm{y})\geq{q}(\bm{y})$.
-Otherwise, we reject $\bm{y}$ with probability of $1-\frac{p(\bm{y})}{q(\bm{y})}$ and resample $\bm{y}\sim p'=\text{norm}(\max(0,p(\bm{y})-q(\bm{y})))$.
+Given the drafted results $\mathcal{Y}_q \sim q$\footnote{The drafted sequences are sampled from the sequence distribution $q_j$, and superscript $j$ is omitted for clarity.}, for each $\bm{y}\in \mathcal{Y}_q$, we accept $\bm{y}$ if ${p}(\bm{y})\geq{q}(\bm{y})$. { Intuitively, if the target LLM is even more confident in generating a high-probability sequence, the candidate sequence is likely to be generated by the LLMs and should be accepted.} Otherwise, we reject $\bm{y}$ with probability of $1-\frac{p(\bm{y})}{q(\bm{y})}$ and resample $\bm{y}\sim p'=\text{norm}(\max(0,p(\bm{y})-q(\bm{y})))$.
 Notably, for the non-top-$K$ drafted sequence $\bm{y}$ with a high draft probability (\ie $q(\bm{y})\geq p(\bm{y})$), this verification strategy ensures they have a certain probability of $\frac{p(\bm{y})}{q(\bm{y})}$ to be accepted.
 We present more details on the relaxed sampling verification strategy in Algorithm~\ref{algo:relaxed_verification} in Appendix.
-Drawing upon the with-replacement sampling approximation\footnote{When the sample size (\ie the number of recommended items $K$) is much smaller than the total population size (\ie the vocabulary size), the sampling without replacement can be effectively approximated to the sampling with replacement.
-See Appendix~\ref{app:proof_and_derivatives} for proof.}, the joint distribution of \textit{K} output sequences under such verification is approximately equivalent to that of the target LLM as proven in Appendix~\ref{app:proof_and_derivatives}.
-Such equivalence ensures that the relaxed sampling verification does not sacrifice much recommendation accuracy (see Section~\ref{sec:in_depth} for empirical evidence).
+Drawing upon the with-replacement sampling approximation\footnote{When the sample size (\ie the number of recommended items $K$) is much smaller than the total population size (\ie all sequences for sampling), the sampling without replacement can be effectively approximated to the sampling with replacement.
+See Appendix~\ref{app:proof_distribution} for proof.}, the joint distribution of \textit{K} output sequences under such verification is approximately equivalent to that of the target LLM as proven in Appendix~\ref{app:proof_distribution}.
+Such equivalence ensures that the relaxed sampling verification does not sacrifice much recommendation accuracy (see Section~\ref{sec:overall_performance} for empirical evidence).

 \textbf{Acceptance Rate.} For the relaxed sampling verification strategy, we obtain the probability of step acceptance $\beta=\prod_{K}b$ under the with-replacement sampling approximation, where